:

 VisitScotland have produced an online booking system needs assessment and functionality checklist for experiences businesses.

-This spreadsheet lets you rate functionality requirements, and see what providers might best match your needs including Bokun, FareHarbor and Rezgo.
+This spreadsheet lets you rate functionality requirements, and see what providers might best match your needs.

-To get a copy of the template which includes a list of potential providers, please contact us.
+To get a copy of the needs assessment which includes a list of potential providers, please contact us.

-Pick 2-3 systems at random and set up a demo.
+The needs assessment will enable you to create a shortlist of 4-5 booking systems and set up a demo with each of them.
 Most offer this easily via their websites.
 Some even offer free trial periods (although this might be a bit tricker to set up on your own website).

 You don’t need to prepare anything – this is just to start giving you ideas of what booking systems do, and how they might be able to help your business.